Maya Harris: Politics

-As Clinton's campaign representative to the Democratic Party Platform Committee, Harris helped draft the 2016 platform.
+As Hillary Clinton's campaign representative to the Democratic Party Platform Committee, Harris helped draft the 2016 platform.
 Harris served as campaign chairwoman for her sister's 2020 campaign for president until the campaign's suspension.

 Writing

 Harris authored the essay "Fostering Accountable Community-Centered Policing", which appeared in the 2006 book The Covenant with Black America.
-She was also a contributing author to The Shriver Report: A Woman's Nation Pushes Back from the Brink, publishing the essay "The Gender Wage Gap: A Civil Rights Issue for Our Time."
+She was also a contributing author to The Shriver Report: A Woman's Nation Pushes Back from the Brink, publishing the essay "The Gender Wage Gap: A Civil Rights Issue for Our Time".

 Harris has authored publications which include, Community-Centered Policing: A Force for Change, a report highlighting community-centered policing practices nationwide, and Organized for Change: The Activist's Guide to Police Reform, an advocacy manual for police reform.
 In 2008, Harris published Making Every Vote Count: Reforming Felony Disenfranchisement Policies and Practices in California.
 In 2014, she authored Women of Color: A Growing Force in the American Electorate.

-In 2020, Harris wrote in The Atlantic and Women's Health Magazine about living with the chronic illness lupus.
+In 2020, Harris wrote in The Atlantic and Women's Health Magazine about living with the chronic illness lupus that she was diagnosed with at the age of 22.

 Awards and honors

 In 1997, the Young Lawyers Division of the National Bar Association honored her with the Junius W. Williams Young Lawyer of the Year Award.
 The following year, she was named one of the Top 20 Up and Coming Lawyers Under 40 by the San Francisco Daily Journal.

-In 2006, Harris was named one of 10 notable Desis of the year.
+In 2006, Harris was named one of ten notable Desis of the year.
 She was awarded the Women Who Dare Award from Girls, Inc. in 2008.
 In 2009, Harris was named to the first class of The Root 100, celebrating the "leadership, service and excellence of African-American men and women whose passion, dedication and innovative work have set them apart."
 She was presented with the Champion of Justice Award from Equal Rights Advocates in 2014, an award given annually to a hero in the movement for gender equality.

 Personal life

-Harris has been married to Tony West since July 1998.
+Harris has not publicly revealed the father of her child, Meena Harris, to whom she gave birth in 1984.
+She has been married to Tony West since July 1998.
 Maya and Tony were both in the class of 1992 at Stanford Law School, where they became friends but did not start a relationship until after graduation.
-Her daughter Meena Harris graduated from Stanford in 2006 and from Harvard Law School in 2012.
-Her sister Kamala Harris is the Vice President of the United States.
+Her daughter Meena graduated from Stanford in 2006 and from Harvard Law School in 2012.
+Her sister, Kamala Harris, was the vice president of the United States from 2021 to 2025, and unsuccessfully ran in the 2024 presidential election as the Democratic nominee.

-In 2020, Harris revealed she had been diagnosed with lupus at the age of 22.